An alternative quadratic formula: Friends of the quadratic formula

 the quadratic formula takes the form

 Lesser-known is the formula

 for the solutions of~(\ref{abc}).
-This form is obtained by dividing~(\ref{abc}) by $x^2$, solving the resulting equation for $1/x$ by formula~(\ref{solabc}), and then taking the reciprocal.
-This form has the advantage of being particularly robust: It gives a correct answer even in the degenerate case $a=0$ (i.e.~a linear equation).
+This variant follows from~(\ref{solabc}) by observing, that $x_1x_2=c/a$.
+The formula (\ref{muller}) yields only one solution if $c=0$, but otherwise it gives a correct answer even in the degenerate case $a=0$ (i.e.~a linear equation), provided $b\neq 0$.
 For this reason~(\ref{muller}) is used in Muller's iterative method~\cite{muller} for numerically finding roots of a function $f$ by approximating $f$ with parabolas interpolating the graph in three points.

-Trigonometric and hyperbolic methods for solving quadratic equations are also circulating: To explain this idea we assume, without loss of generality, that $a>0$ in~(\ref{abc}).
-Then, we distinguish the cases $c>0$ and $c<0$ (the case $c=0$ is trivial).
+For real coefficients, trigonometric and hyperbolic methods for solving quadratic equations are also circulating: In contrast to~(\ref{solabc}), (\ref{solnormal}) and~(\ref{muller}) these formulas are numerically stable (see~\cite{fortran}, \cite{pitfalls}, and the discussion in Section~\ref{newfriend}).
+To explain the idea we assume, without loss of generality, that $a>0$ in~(\ref{abc}).
+Moreover, we sort out the cases $b=0$ (with the solutions $x_{1,2}=\pm \sqrt{-c/a}$) and $c=0$ (with the solutions $x_1=0,x_2=-b/a$).
+Otherwise, we distinguish the cases $c>0$ and $c<0$: